 Learn ways to engage your students in leading their project-based learning.
 Courtney Miles shares with listeners creative ideas for helping students develop language and leadership skills through student-led projects.
 She explains ways to discover their expertise, follow their lead, create safe spaces, change roles, and give students a platform.

-Let us know how you are using these teaching tips.
-Please leave us a voice message below or on Anchor.
+Let us know how you are using these teaching tips in the comments.

 I am a global educator, aspiring polyglot, and bridge builder.
 I currently work with students throughout countries in the Middle East and North Africa teaching language and leadership as a language fellow with the Embassy of Bahrain.
 I am passionate about education, equity, social justice, and global collaborations.
 I strive to learn with my students as they pursue their goals.